Schools for Class 9, 11 students, colleges, diploma institutions in Delhi to reopen from Feb 5 | Education

 Schools for Class 9, 11 students, colleges, diploma institutions in Delhi to reopen from Feb 5

-All schools for classes 9 and 11 students as well as degree diploma institutions in the national capital will reopen from February 5, Deputy Chief Minister Manish Sisodia said on Friday.
+All schools for classes 9 and 11 students as well as degree diploma institutions, including polytechnics and ITIs, in the national capital will reopen from February 5, Deputy Chief Minister Manish Sisodia said on Friday.
 The conditions would be similar to the ones announced when schools reopened for students of classes 10 and 12 on January 18, he said, adding that students will attend classes only with the consent of parents, physical attendance will not be compulsory and all schools and colleges will be expected to follow the COVID-19 guidelines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)